Skip to content

 CWC

-4. Schedule 2 to the Regulations extends controls on certain goods in transit and technological documents relating thereto, including certain specific munitions, items in the Category 0 of the Dual-use Goods List, encryption equipment, items of nuclear concern, and articles for a use relating to nuclear, chemical and biological weapons.
+4. Schedule 2 to the Regulations extends controls on certain goods in transit and technological documents relating thereto, including certain specific munitions, items in the Category 0 of the Dual-use Goods List, items of nuclear concern, articles for a use relating to nuclear, chemical and biological weapons, and conventional arms under the scope of the ATT.
 It came into operation on 1 August 1991 under L.N.
 301 of 1991 and were amended and updated under L.N.
-456 of 1993 and L.N.
-247 of 1997.
+456 of 1993, L.N.
+247 of 1997, L.N.
+183 of 1999, L.N.
+132 of 2001, L.N.
+45 of 2010, L.N.
+89 of 2021 and L.N.
+85 of 2023.

-5. Schedule 3 (Annex A) (pdf format) was introduced on 5 May 1992 under L.N.
+5. Schedule 3 ( Annex A ) ( pdf format ) was introduced on 5 May 1992 under L.N.
 148 of 1992 to bring END-USE under control for materials, chemicals, agents and equipment for use in relation to the production, development or storage of nuclear, chemical and biological weapons in so far that the importer or exporter knows that they will be used, or suspects that they might be used, for those purposes.

-6. Schedule 4 (Annex B) (pdf format) lists the activities under control in relation to articles specified in Schedule 3.
+6. Schedule 4 ( Annex B ) ( pdf format ) lists the activities under control in relation to articles specified in Schedule 3.
 It was introduced on 6 August 1993 under L.N.
 299 of 1993 when the text was removed from the main body of the Regulations.

 LICENSING CONTROL SYSTEM